-The rise of AI is redefining how agencies deliver value, scale expertise, and differentiate in competitive markets, making a clear AI business plan for agencies essential rather than optional.
+The rise of AI is redefining how agencies deliver value, scale expertise, and differentiate in competitive markets, making a clear AI business plan for agencies, especially around white-label AI offerings, essential rather than optional.

 Make Money With AI